tony-griffin/Task-Manager-Backend/README.md

 If you wish to run the dockerised version of this application:

 The Docker container is mapped to localhost port 5020 as default.
 You should map the host machines port to a port of your choosing.
 ( HostPort:DockerPort )

 ```
 docker run -it -p 5020:5000 task-manager-backend
 ```

+Open [http://localhost:5020](http://localhost:5020) to view it in the browser.

 ## Frontend repository